koolskateguy89/SortVisualiser/README.md

 If you use Eclipse, see [Eclipse below](#eclipse)

 1. Once Maven has finished building, navigate to the `target` folder
-2. Run the following command `java -jar --enable-preview "Sort-Visualiser-V3.jar"`
+2. Run the command `java -jar --enable-preview "Sort-Visualiser-V3.jar"`

 #### Eclipse